 Because of this, in 2003, the American Association of Clinical Endocrinologists recommended that the lab reference ranges become more narrow.
 Yet still today, most doctors and laboratories haven’t updated their practices.

-In my clinic, I found that the ranges below are where my patients (and myself!) thrived, not just lived!
-I listened to my patients as well, and take how they are feeling into account as well.
+In my clinic, I found that the ranges below are where my patients (and myself) thrived, not just lived!
+I listened to my patients and took how they were feeling into account as well.6

 - TSH levels of 1-2 UIU/ML or lower (Armour or compounded T3 can artificially suppress TSH)